DouglasChan/Twitter-Network-Explorer/readme.md

 2. When you have consumer keys and access tokens generated, you can set these environment variables on your machine.
 Sukhvinder Singh goes through connecting to the Twitter API in this video : (https://www.youtube.com/watch?v=YhfXuS44oH4&list=PLmcBskOCOOFW1SNrz6_yzCEKGvh65wYb9&index=14 ).

 3. Ensure you have the third-party packages mentioned above installed.

+4. To run the script, first ensure that you know the correct spelling of the Twitter handle you want to start with.
+In this example, we'll use Khan Academy (khanacademy).

+5. In the directory with all of the scripts, we type: "python main.py khanacademy 5 2" without the quotations.
+We'll be exploring the network starting at Khan Academy, with 5 neighbors starting from the first node, and then 5 neighbors searched for each of those first level nodes for a depth level of 2.

 # Contents